 Colchicum x agrippinum see Colchicum Hybrids

-Colchicum autumnale is an early fall blooming species with small pink-purplish flowers that is a common meadow plant in Europe.
+Colchicum autumnale L. is an early fall blooming species with small pink-purplish flowers that is a common meadow plant in Europe.
 Photo 1 was taken by John Lonsdale.
-Photos 2-4 were taken by Nhu Nguyen at the UC Botanical Garden.
+Photos 2-4 were taken by Nhu Nguyen at the UC Botanical Garden, photos 5-6 by Martin Bohnet show a white specimen in habitat and the seeds in May, both on the Swabian Jura.

 Colchicum autumnale 'Album' is a white cultivar.
 Photo by John Lonsdale